|Today is Friday, February 23, 2018

 Susan E. Oh, CFA, Senior Portfolio Manager, Pennsylvania Public School Employees' Retirement System

 Susan is a Senior Portfolio Manager for the Pennsylvania Public School Employees' Retirement System (PSERS), a $53 billion defined benefit pension plan.
-She focuses on asset allocation and strategy development to improve total fund diversification and risk-adjusted return.
-She is responsible for the internally managed Risk Parity portfolio, overseeing external Risk Parity managers, and plan-wide currency hedging.
+Susan focuses on asset allocation and strategy development to improve total fund diversification and risk-adjusted return.
+Susan is responsible for overseeing the $5 billion Risk Parity program (half of which is managed internally) and $6 billion currency hedging strategy.

-She has been an early adopter and innovator at the plan initiating the swap overlay program in 2006, advocating for a greater risk-balanced asset allocation for the plan after the Great Financial Crisis, leading the Risk Parity initiative in 2012, and Currency Hedging initiative in 2013.
-These innovations have grown to become large contributors to diversification and alpha generation of the plan, and led to greater amount of assets managed internally.
+Susan has been an innovator at PSERS initiating their swap overlay program in 2006, advocating for a greater risk-balanced asset allocation after the Global Financial Crisis, leading the Risk Parity initiative in 2012, and the currency hedging initiative in 2013.
+These innovations have grown to become large contributors to diversification and alpha generation of the plan, and led to a greater proportion of assets managed internally.

-In Susan’s 22 years at PSERS, she previously served as the Chair of the Asset Allocation Committee and portfolio manager of internal international public equities.
+In Susan’s 22 years at PSERS, she previously served as the Chair of the Asset Allocation Committee and portfolio manager of internal international public equities, which grew to $8 billion at its height.
+Susan also served as an investment accounting manager for four years.

 Prior to PSERS, Susan was an auditor at KPMG.
 Susan is a CFA charter holder and a licensed CPA.
 She earned a B.S. in Accounting from Indiana University of Pennsylvania.